Homemade wild garlic pesto with Parmesan, sunflower oil, and sunflower seeds - the perfect way of preserving the spring flavors in a jar.

 How to use up a jar of pesto?

 We eat a lot of pesto, always homemade.
-Every year I make a batch of this wild garlic pesto, then another batch with almonds, a batch of Mint Pistachio Pesto, one of Lemon Balm Pesto, one of Mint Basil Pesto, and one of Lovage Pesto.
+Every year I make a batch of this wild garlic pesto, then another batch with almonds, a batch of Lemon Balm Pesto, one of Mint Basil Pesto, and one of Lovage Pesto.

-- I usually defrost a jar when my daughter wishes me to make her beloved Zucchini Feta Pancakes with Herbs or pasta.
+- I usually defrost a jar when my daughter wishes me to make her beloved Zucchini Feta Pancakes or Vegetable Pesto Pasta.
 But when I cook those dishes, I really don't need a whole jar, a little goes a long way, so I often have an open jar of the mixture in the fridge.

 - Use as a spread on dark rye bread (or regular bread) and top it with Camembert or a slice of cheddar and some sliced tomatoes.